tamnguyenbbt/Okapi/README.md

 ````

 ## Constructing High-Level Actions
 * Okapi has some hingh-level actions via **Okapi.Common.CommonActions** class.
-You can build your own reusable high-level actions for your organisation's web applications.
+You can build your own reusable high-level actions for your organisation's web applications where the same patterns are repeated for multiple web elements and/or in multiple web pages.

 * Below is an example of reusable action to select date from a date picker